Renewal in Hawkes processes with self-excitation and inhibition: Introduction and main results

 A main issue here is that when inhibition is present then the cluster representation of \cite{hawkesoakes} is no longer valid.
 An important tool in our study is a coupling construction of the Hawkes process with signed reproduction measure and of a Hawkes process with a positive measure.
 The former is shown to be a thinning of the latter, for which the cluster representation is valid.

 We then define renewal times for these general Hawkes processes.
-We introduce an auxiliary strong Markov process for this purpose.
-This allows to split the sample paths into i.i.d.\ distributed excursions, and use limit theorems for i.i.d.\ sequences.
+For this purpose, we introduce an auxiliary strong Markov process with states given by point processes.
+This allows to split the sample paths into the delay and the cycles, the latter being i.i.d.\ distributed excursions for which we use limit theorems for i.i.d.\ sequences.

 In order to obtain concentration inequalities, a main difficulty is to obtain exponential bounds for the tail distribution of the renewal times.
-In the case in which the reproduction function is nonnegative, we associate to the Hawkes process a $M/G/\infty$ queue, and control the length of its excursions using Laplace transform techniques.
+In the case in which the reproduction function is nonnegative, we associate to the Hawkes process an $M/G/\infty$ queue.
+To our knowledge, it is the first time that the connection with $M/G/\infty$ queues is made.
+This allows us to control the length of the excursions of the Hawkes process by using powerful Laplace transform techniques from the queuing theory.
 These results have independent interest in themselves.
 We then extend our techniques to Hawkes processes with signed reproduction functions using the coupling.

+We shall explain in Remark~\ref{rmk-phi-coupling} how the coupling method presented in this paper in a simple framework can be extended to a much broader framework.